LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/getting-started-returning-customers.md

 ## Related Articles

-View our list of related articles below which will help you get started with class management in the TMS.
-To navigate back to the TMS Knowledge Center homepage, click the [**Home**](https://docs.learnondemandsystems.com/tms/home-landing-pages/arvato-courseware-marketplace-landing.md) icon in the upper left.
+View our list of related articles below which will help you get started with class management in the Skillable TMS.
+To navigate back to the Skillable TMS Knowledge Center homepage, click the [**Home**](https://docs.learnondemandsystems.com/tms/home-landing-pages/arvato-courseware-marketplace-landing.md) icon in the upper left.

 - [How do I set up a class?](set-up-class.md)
 - [How do I add an instructor to a class?](add-instructor-to-class.md)